Sibylla, Queen of Jerusalem: Accession

 Sibylla's son died in Acre in August 1186.
-Her mother had died by then too.
+Sibylla hurried to Jerusalem to attend her son's funeral.
+She and Guy garrisoned the city with their strong armed escort.
+Sibylla's mother had died by then too.
+Sibylla commissioned an elaborate tomb for her son, as it was the duty of noblewomen at this time to ensure the commemoration of their husbands and children.

 Raymond summoned the High Court to Nablus.
-It was attended by half-sister Isabella; Isabella's husband Humphrey and her stepfamily, the Ibelins; and likely by Raymond's stepsons.
+Sibylla's half-sister, Isabella, attended with her husband Humphrey and her stepfamily, the Ibelins, as likely did Raymond's stepsons, Hugh, William, Ralph, and Odo of Saint Omer.
 Contemporaries believed that Raymond intended to claim the throne for himself.
 Meanwhile, Sibylla's uncle Joscelin of Courtenay took possession of Acre and Beirut in her name.
-Sybilla hurried to Jerusalem to attend her son's funeral.
-She and Guy garrisoned the city with their strong armed escort.

-The count of Tripoli underestimated the support for Sibylla.
-The lord of Oultrejordain and her father-in-law the marquess of Montferrat came to Sybilla's side.
-She was also backed by the patriarch and the master of the Knights Templar, Gerard of Ridefort, who both resided in Jerusalem, as well as by the constable, Guy's brother Aimery; the chancellor, Peter of Lydda; and the seneschal, her uncle Joscelin.
+Raymond underestimated the support for Sibylla.
+Raynald of Châtillon and William V of Montferrat came to Sibylla's side.
+She was also backed by the patriarch and the Master of the Knights Templar, Gerard of Ridefort, who both resided in Jerusalem, as well as by the constable, Guy's brother Aimery; the chancellor, Peter of Lydda; and the seneschal, her uncle Joscelin.
 The nobility and clergy assembled in Jerusalem wished to settle the succession immediately.
 They concurred that Sibylla had the best claim, but disagreed on whether Guy should become king alongside her.
-In the end, Sibylla's supporters required her to give up Guy in return for their recognition of her rights.
-Sibylla acquiesced on three conditions: legitimisation of her daughters by Guy, Guy's retention of Jaffa and Ascalon, and ability to personally choose her next husband.
+In the end, Sibylla's supporters required her to leave Guy in return for their recognition of her rights.
+Sibylla agreed to divorce Guy on three conditions: the legitimisation of her daughters by Guy, Guy's retention of Jaffa and Ascalon, and the freedom to choose a new husband as she saw fit.
 The conditions were accepted.